dmanev/nhsTest/README.md

 # ./ns.py -o "Care Quality  Commission"
 0, 1, 2, 3, 4, 5, 6

-(make sure ns.py is with executable flag for Linux/Unix environment )
 ```
+Make sure ns.py is with executable flag for Linux/Unix environment in order
+to execute it directly.

 ### Running the test
 ```